Xfarya/CV/README.md

 My background in development has equipped me with resilience, a sturdy work ethic, and a strong sense of empathy.
 I am excited by all aspects of tech, especially in how it can be a force of positive change in how people relate to each other, and can move us towards more equitable and empowered societies!

 After graduation I worked in several places (France, Greece, Iraq and Egypt), in various roles within international development agencies.
-Between then and now, I have studied Arabic at the French Institute in Cairo, trained at a Muay Thai camp, worked as a project manager on some local construction projects, started teaching myself how to code, and received two scholarships (Makers and Kernel) to learn more about tech, coding, and web3!
+Between then and now, I have studied Arabic at the French Institute in Cairo, trained at a Muay Thai camp, worked as a project manager on some local construction projects, taught myself how to code, and received two scholarships (Makers and Kernel) to learn more about tech, coding, and web3!

-Since June 2021, I have been studying with a full scholarship at Makers Academy, a developer bootcamp.
+Since June 2021, I have been studying at Makers Academy through a full scholarship.
 Intensive, the course has given me fundamentals of software development through making interesting projects.
 I have also been learning best coding practices.
 I am excited to be in a dynamic and creative working environment!

 --------